 Jessica had a late-term abortion at 23 weeks and five days.
 She and her husband had to drive three hours away to have it done as the state she lives in has restrictive laws on abortion.
-The healing process has been hard, both emotionally and physically.
-She describes what she went through with this pregnancy as traumatic, and is currently in therapy.
+The healing process was hard, both emotionally and physically.
+She described what she went through with this pregnancy as traumatic, requiring therapy.
 She credits her husband for being a supportive force in her life.

-“I don’t like looking in the mirror at myself,” Jessica admits.
+“I don’t like looking in the mirror at myself,” Jessica admitted.
 “My husband is kind to me, and he’s always been incredibly attracted to me no matter my size, which is really nice.”

 She added, “I wish that I could be kind to myself too.”

-She says sharing her experience and emotions surrounding her postpartum body with no baby on social media is like her own personal therapy too.
+Sharing her experience and emotions surrounding her postpartum body with no baby on social media was like her own personal therapy too.

 “I know every day is a struggle, but I think that it’s important to recognize that and share it.
-I think it’s important to share your experiences,” she says.
+I think it’s important to share your experiences,” she said.

 Another part of her healing process will be to honor the life of her baby girl, who she named Evelyn Louise (they were going to call her “Evie”).
-Jessica is making breast milk jewelry with the milk that came in postpartum.
-She and her husband also plan on getting tattoos of Evie’s footprints and the whole family will be planting an Elm tree (Evie’s initials) as a way to remember her.
+Jessica made breast milk jewelry with the milk that came in postpartum.
+She and her husband also plan on getting tattoos of Evie’s footprints, and the whole family will be planting an elm tree (Evie’s initials were E.L.M.) as a way to remember her.